What are cookies?

 If you have not disabled the cookies on your internet browser and you continue to browse this site, you implicitly consent to the use of the cookies used and to the acceptance of the conditions of use and the privacy information of third-party services.

 Specifically, this site may include:

 If you want to disable cookies, you can directly change the settings of your browser.
-To block Google Analytics (on this and on all other sites that use it) you must download a special tool that disables the sending of data.
+To block Google Analytics (on this and on all the other sites that use it) you need to download a special tool that deactivates the sending of data.

 Once a month I write a newsletter for:

-- send mail where I tell a little about the life of freelance women
+- send mail where I tell a little about the lives of freelance women

 - collect the posts written during the month